 What it is: In these cases, an employee asks for an advance or accidentally gets overpaid and does not pay it back.
 Sometimes, the accounting department may classify this as “expenses,” and it goes unnoticed.

 How to prevent it: Some of this may be caused by confusion of the employee—a common search engine question is, “Do I have to pay back an overpayment of wages?”
-If giving an advance or discovering an overpayment, be sure the employee understands this must be repaid.
+Be sure the employee understands that an advance or overpayment must be repaid.
 Spell it out in the company handbook as well.

 To prevent purposeful fraud, ensure your accounting practices are tight and that you have oversight such as periodic payroll audits.
 Many payroll software and PEOs will allow advances and automatically deduct them from the next paycheck.